kenhkelly/GoWeather/README.md

         Humidity    0.720000
         WindSpeed   11.910000
         WindBearing 132.000000

 ```

 ### Changelog

 Version | Change
 --------|----------
+[v3.1]  | Add blank line after the output to help with spacing
 [v3.0]  | Rewrite of the app to use forecast.io as the API source, because the last API no longer functioned
 [v2.2]  | Add ability to use wind with a flag <br> Reorder the flags in the code and add descriptions to the flags <br> Remove the unnecessary help flag
 [v2.1]  | Various bug fixes.